benjaminfisher/AngleChess/README.md

 AngleChess
 ==========

-Angular.js based front-end chess UI with Express.js using node-chess on the backend
+Angular.js based chess UI, with Express.js using node-chess on the backend.